aaronmcadam/deathwish/README.md

-# DeathWish
+# Deathwish

-This app allows users to create and manage their "DeathWishes".
+This app allows users to create and manage their "Deathwishes".

-A "DeathWish" is a request somebody can create that gets carried out after they pass away.
+A "Deathwish" is a request somebody can create that gets carried out after they pass away.

-In theory a DeathWish could be anything:
+In theory a Deathwish could be anything:

 - A video messages for family members
 - Life insurance